SELab-2/Dwengo-5/doc/api_doc.md

 ### `GET` /learningpaths/{learningpath_id}

 **Explanation:**
-Gets the details of a specific learning path.
+Gets the resource that is a specific learning path.

 **URL parameters:**